Multi-index ensemble Kalman filtering: MIEnKF

 \subsection{Particle-wise four-coupling for MIEnKF}

-We now describe how the four-coupling of EnKF estimators manifests itself on the particle level.
-At time $n=0$, the fine-index update ensemble $\{\hat{v}^{\fell }_{0,i}\}_{i=1}^{P_{\ell_2}}$ comprises independent $\mathbb{P}_{u_0|Y_0}$-distributed samples that are particle-wise coupled to three other ensembles as
+We now describe how the four-coupling of EnKF estimators manifests itself particle by particle.
+At time $n=0$, the fine-index update ensemble $\{\hat{v}^{\fell }_{0,i}\}_{i=1}^{P_{\ell_2}}$ comprises independent $\mathbb{P}_{u_0|Y_0}$-distributed samples that are particle-wisely coupled to three other ensembles by